-Rainbows are an arc-shaped spectrum of light which are caused by the reflection of light in water droplets.
+Rainbows are an arc-shaped spectrum of light which are caused by the refraction and reflection of light in water droplets.

 Rainbows are caused when rays of light from the sun hit water droplets which reflect some of the light back.
 The water droplets are usually rain drops, but could also be spray from a waterfall, a fountain, or even fog.
 To see a rainbow, you must have the sun shining behind you and the water droplets in front of you.